 Mr. Ajay Tomer, Executive Director, Corporate Planning, Maruti Suzuki India Limited, said “Mottainai is a thoughtful Japanese word which means “Do not Waste!”
 It is a word of compassion and love, for nature and its bounty.
 We are happy that JICA has taken this initiative to educate students on environment consciousness.
 The interactive method reinforces the age old practice of storytelling in India.
 With Mottainai Grandma, these students will retain the lessons for life.
 We are confident that this activity will strengthen our community development projects by driving behavioural change and contribute to Government’s Swachh Bharat Mission.”

-Mr. Kubo Eiji, Director, Private Sector Partnership Division, JICA, said “It is an honor to have Maruti Suzuki as a partner in this initiative and we commend Maruti Suzuki for having led social innovation in many ways in India.
+Mr. Kubo Eiji, Director, Private Sector Partnership Division and Finance Dept, JICA, said “It is an honor to have Maruti Suzuki as a partner in this initiative and we commend Maruti Suzuki for having led social innovation in many ways in India.
 Among many things, Japan promotes the culture of cleanliness and respect for natural resources which aligns with the concept of ‘Mottainai’ - Reduce, Reuse, Recycle plus Respect are perhaps the most important values that Japan continues to contribute to the rest of the world.
 The literal meaning of word ‘Mottainai’ is ‘Do not waste’ which is part of everyone’s life in Japan.
 We hope this initiative would impact the mind-set of the Indian people and contribute to the Government of India’s ‘Clean India’ mission.”

 Maruti Suzuki has been working in the area of school education for over nine years under its Community Development initiative.
 The Company strives to increase enrollment, enhance retention and improve learning levels in adopted Government schools in communities around their manufacturing facilities.